Francis Marion University: History

 The university dates back to 1957, when the University of South Carolina set up a freshman college in a basement room of the Florence County Library.
 A few years later, in 1961, USC-Florence was set up on land donated by the Wallace family six miles east of Florence, South Carolina.
 A group of Florence-area citizens continued to push for the establishment of a four-year university in Florence to allow better access to higher education for the people of that area.
 After several years of lobbying, Governor Robert E. McNair signed into law an act creating Francis Marion College, effective July 1, 1970.
 The newly created Francis Marion College initially enrolled 907 students from 23 of South Carolina's 46 counties.

 In 1992, Francis Marion College achieved university status and subsequently changed its name to Francis Marion University.
-Today, Francis Marion has a student body of approximately 4,000.
-The student body's average in-state enrollment is 95 percent.
+Today, Francis Marion has a student body of roughly 4,000.
+The student body's average in-state enrollment is 95%.
 Just more than half of FMU's students come from the Pee Dee Region.

 The Slave Houses, Gregg Plantation, located on the FMU campus, were listed on the National Register of Historic Places in 1974.